tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:Specification
 - Preferred Label: Specification
-- Definition: A specific statement about how to evaluate a DataQualityNeed.
+- Definition: A specific statement about how to evaluate a bdqffdq:DataQualityNeed.
 - SubClass Of: FundamentalConcept; SolutionsConcept
-- Comments: A Specification is a technical description of an Assertion test.
-A Specification is expected to have the following properies:  (1) Expected Response, (2) Authorities and Parameters.
+- Comments: A bdqffdq:Specification is a technical description of a bdqffdq:Assertion Test.
+A bdqffdq:Specification is expected to have the following properties:  (1) bdqffdq:hasExpectedResponse and (2) bdqffdq:hasAuthoritiesDefaults.

 ********************